tangly-team/tangly-os/src/site/website/content/ideas/learnings/lectures/_index.md

 ## Modern Java and Selected JVM Languages Lectures

-Modern Java and Selected JVM languages *PCP* discuss programming paradigms to write legible, performant source code.
+Modern Java and Selected JVM languages *PCP* discuss programming paradigms to write legible, efficient source code.
 Theory is mapped to programming language features.
 The participants learn how to create modern design concepts and implement them in JVM languages such as Java, Clojure, and Groovy.

 Key themes are: